ConorLeckey/Tileman-Mode/README.md

 This plugin sets out to make the marking of tiles and the counting of both your used and remaining tiles automated.

 ## Installing

+###Method 1 (doesnt allow other external plugins)
-To install and play Tileman Mode on RuneLite, use the method <a href="https://www.youtube.com/watch?v=-eTTrlFoKPc&">described in this video</a>.
+To install and play Tileman Mode on RuneLite, go to releases and download the latest release.

+Unzip, then run the jar file to launch (You must have JRE installed).

+###Method 2
+Alternatively, use the method <a href="https://www.youtube.com/watch?v=-eTTrlFoKPc&">described in this video</a>.

 Once you find RuneLite's plugin folder, put all the files from this repos src/main/java/com/tileman/ folder into their own 'tileman' folder inside the plugins folder.